Best Affordable Places to Live in New York in 2025

 The Takeaway

 New York is a large and varied state.
-While many people associate it with New York City and its extremely high prices, there are actually an array of affordable places to live outside that metropolis.
-From Long Island towns by the beach to historic upstate cities, New York can offer affordable places to live for families, young professionals, and retirees.
+While many people associate it with New York City and its extremely high prices, there is actually an array of affordable places to live outside that metropolis.
+From Long Island towns with beach access to historic upstate cities, New York can offer affordable places to live for families, young professionals, and retirees.
 Bargains await, whether you want to rent or purchase a property.

 Looking for an affordable option for a home mortgage loan?
 SoFi can help: We offer low down payments (as little as 3% - 5%*) with our competitive and flexible home mortgage loans.
 Plus, applying is extra convenient: It's online, with access to one-on-one help.